yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 network stack based orchestration of content coming in from multiple connections.

-## Same-connection H2 contention
+## Same-Connection H2 Contention
-The previous section all discussed contention in an H2 world where there are multiple connections, and resources on these separate connections are contending with each other.
+The previous section discussed contention in an H2 world where there are multiple connections, and resources on these separate connections contend with each other.
 But there are also scenarios in H2 where resources contend with same priority resources on that same connection.

-Consider a scenario where multiple JavaScript resources are being downloaded from a server, all in the same priority.
+Consider a scenario where multiple JavaScript resources are being downloaded from a server, all at the same priority.
 The server can send those resources down in 2 different ways:

 1) Interleave the resources, sending a buffer of each of them.
 2) Send the resources one after the other.

-Which of these approaches would be a better one?
+Which of these approaches would be better?

 When talking about JavaScript or CSS resources, the answer is obvious.
 Since these resources need to be processed in their entirety before they can